okffi/maas-server/README.md

 ### Workflow

-A typical workflow of the client application is to:
+A typical workflow of client application is to:

 1. Generate `journey_id` as a sufficiently long (30+ characters) random string
 2. Request an OTP plan